Publication 107, Do You Need a California Seller's Permit?

 California law requires a "qualified purchaser" to register with the CDTFA and annually report and pay use tax directly to the CDTFA through our online services system.
 A "qualified purchaser" includes businesses with at least $100,000 in annual gross receipts from business operations.
 Gross receipts are the total of all receipts from both in-state and out-of-state business operations.
 For additional information, see publication 126, Mandatory Use Tax Registration for Service Enterprises.

 A retailer with a computer server located in California on which a website resides may not be required to have a seller's permit unless the retailer has a proprietary interest in the server and the activities at that location otherwise qualify for a seller's permit.
-You may need to obtain other licenses, permits, or documents to operate your business (see Additional requirements for your business) or you may be required to register for a use tax account with the CDTFA if you are a "qualified purchaser," as explained above.
-Please note that a California seller's permit does not grant you any other rights, privileges, or status under local, state, or U.S. law.
+You may need to obtain other licenses, permits, or documents to operate your business (see Additional Requirements for Your Business) or you may be required to register for a use tax account with the CDTFA if you are a "qualified purchaser," as explained above.

 Applying for a Seller's Permit